 When you choose between Nikon vs Canon, you’re buying into an entire system, so it’s definitely a good idea get it right from the outset.

 8 Main Advantages of Canon (vs Nikon)

 While these two behemoths of the camera world have been neck-and-neck for decades, right now Canon has the advantage, having released what is arguably the most advanced and powerful mirrorless camera ever produced.

-You might not be about to drop almost five thousand dollars on an EOS R5, but the technology that is in any manufacturer’s flagship models has a tendency to trickle down even to entry-level cameras.
+You might not be about to drop almost five thousand dollars on a Canon EOS R5, but the technology that is in any manufacturer’s flagship models has a tendency to trickle down even to entry-level cameras.

 This is a list of general features that might convince you that Canon is the better choice as an investment in the long term.